 Everything Doerr describes about individual OKRs, CFRs, and organisational alignment is real and worth building toward.
 But it gets built in cycles, not installed in a weekend.

-Should You OKR Software - And Why?
+Should You Use OKR Software — And Why?

 Doerr is notably pragmatic about tooling.
 The book doesn't prescribe a platform — it prescribes a discipline.
 OKRs have been run on spreadsheets, on whiteboards, and in a dedicated OKR software tool, and the quality of the outcomes depends far more on the quality of the thinking than the sophistication of the system.